1987 Pacific hurricane season: Tropical depressions

 On June 10, a weak tropical depression, the second of the season, developed.
 It moved very little and did not affect land.
 It dissipated on 1200 UTC June 12.
 The season's next tropical cyclone, Tropical Depression Three formed six days after the previous one dissipated.
 Moving west-northwest, it peaked at 35 mph.
 On June 20, it dissipated.

 Tropical Depression Six developed on July 13 about 900 mi southwest of Cabo San Lucas.
 The depression had same peak intensity as Three and had dissipated on July 17.
 According to the Joint Typhoon Warning Center, on July 18 a tropical depression formed east of the International Date Line, and two days later it exited CPHC's area of responsibility; however, this storm was not included into CPHC database.
 As it entered into western Pacific, it strengthened as a tropical storm and received the name Wynne.
 The final tropical cyclone developed at 1800 UTC November 24 around 1000 mi southwest of Baja California Sur.
 A very weak cyclone, the depression dissipated on November 25, ending the above-average season.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1987.
-The names not retired from this list were used again in the 1993 season.
-This is the same list used for the 1981 season.
-However, the names Xina, York, and Zelda were added to name lists for odd-numbered years sometime after 1985 due to that year's season threatening to exhaust the list.
-Storms were named Pilar and Ramon for the first time in 1987, as the name Selma had been used on the older lists.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1987.
+This is essentially the same list used for the 1981 season, though the rotating lists went only to the "W" name at the time.
+Storms were named Pilar and Ramon for the first time in 1987; the name Selma had been used previously used in the old four-year lists.

-Two names from the Central Pacific list were used – Oka and Peke.
-This was the first usage for both names.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Two named storms, listed below, formed in the central North Pacific in 1987.
+Named storms in the table above that crossed (or their remnants) into the area during the year are noted (*).

 Retirement

-The World Meteorological Organization retired one Eastern Pacific name in the spring of 1992: Knut.
-It was replaced in the 1993 season by Kenneth.
+In 1992, the World Meteorological Organization retired the name Knut from further use in the Eastern Pacific for unknown reasons.
+It was replaced with Kenneth for the 1993 season.